KazAttarwala/Udacity-Capstone-Project/README.md

 ## Chitown Casting Agency

-# Description
+# Motivation
-A Flask Backend API with a React frontend to manage actors and movies in a casting agency.
+This is a Flask Backend API with a React frontend to manage actors and movies in a casting agency.
+The motivation for this project was to demonstrate proficiency in building/deploying a Postgres-backed Flask web application with a user-friendly UI.

 # Prerequisites
 - Python3